 Investment options

-The Antigua and Barbuda Citizenship by Investment Program offers four investment routes by which applicants can obtain citizenship on the island:
+When comparing the investment opportunities in Antigua versus Grenada for citizenship, an advantage of Antigua is the Antigua and Barbuda Citizenship by Investment Program offers four investment routes by which applicants can obtain citizenship on the island:

-• Non-refundable donation of at least $100,000 to the Antigua and Barbuda National Development Fund (NDF)
+- Non-refundable donation of at least $230,000 to the Antigua and Barbuda National Development Fund (NDF)

-• Non-refundable donation of at least $150,000 to the University of the West Indies (UWI) Fund.
+- Non-refundable donation of at least $260,000 to the University of the West Indies (UWI) Fund.
 This option is geared towards families of at least six members and entitles one of the applicants to a one-year scholarship to the university.

-• Minimum investment of $400,000 in an enterprise worth $5,000,000, or a $1,500,000 investment as a solo investor
+- Minimum investment of $400,000 in an enterprise worth $5 million, or a $1.5 million investment as a solo investor

 In addition to the minimum contribution amount, applicants will be required to pay additional fees such as due diligence fees, processing fees, and passport fees.

 Obtaining Antigua and Barbuda citizenship by investment is an attractive option for many reasons.
-You can benefit from multiple investment options that are relatively affordable for individuals and bigger families, while also enjoying the option to receive a return on your investment when choosing the real estate or enterprise investment routes.
+You can benefit from multiple attractive investment opportunities that are relatively affordable for individuals and bigger families, while also enjoying the option to receive a return on your investment when choosing the real estate or enterprise investment routes.

 Grenada Citizenship by Investment